 - Financial acumen in terms of budgeting and financial record keeping.

 - Creativity to break free from established ways and try new approaches to reach goals.

 - Unwavering work ethic, sense of purpose, and sense of humor.

 Learn more about the National Council of Nonprofits at https://www.councilofnonprofits.org.

 The National Council of Nonprofits is an Equal Opportunity Employer.
 Women, people of color, LGBTQ individuals, veterans, people experiencing disabilities, and members of other minority or marginalized groups are strongly encouraged to apply.

+The salary for this position is $160,000.
 The Council believes in a healthy workplace and offers excellent benefits including: health, dental, vision, life, long-term disability, and short-term disability insurance; participation in 401k retirement plan with employer contribution; paid annual and sick leave; monthly stipends for transportation and cell phones; and generous holiday schedule.
 Note that the Council of Nonprofits team has committed to working remotely until it is safe to return to the office in response to the COVID-19 pandemic, and all programming is being conducted virtually.